lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 ![](/images/posts/sketch.png)

 #### Moodboard
-Surprisngly, moodboard are not just for concept artists and environment designers.
-You will benefit greatly from using references and moodboards to capture the essence about the style, details, and even functional decorations of your level.
+Surprisngly, moodboards are not just for concept artists and environment designers.
+You will benefit greatly from using references and moodboards to capture the essence of the style, details, and even functional decorations of your level.
 When designing a high-society restaurant the other day, I put together a moodboard of references as one of the first steps.
-The pictures guided me in how open the space will be and why, what's the usual disposition and style of the area, etc.
+The pictures guided me in how open the space should be, what's the disposition and style of the area, etc.

 ![](/images/posts/moodboard.PNG)

 I usually use [Milanote](https://milanote.com/) (it's pretty, yet functional!), [Miro](https://miro.com/) will do too and some studios use it as a standard for sharing creative ideas within a team.
 If you're looking for a desposit of references beyond Google, I encourage you to exploit the recommendation algorithms of [Pinterest](https://pinterest.com/).
 You'll find a lot there!

 #### Engine
-Choose your weap…engine wisely.
 Before I started working in Unreal Engine 5, mainly because of its rising prevalence in the industry, my weapon of choice was Unity.
 I was mostly using it for learning how to script but for whatever reason Unity just wasn’t working for me level building-wise.
 Switching to Unreal has made all the difference.

 You might be a [Unity](https://unity.com/) person, maybe you prefer [Unreal Engine](https://www.unrealengine.com/), or even [Godot](https://godotengine.org/) will work better for you.
 If you’re into 2D, there are options like [Construct](https://www.construct.net/en).
 Try a couple of them and you’ll see which one feels the best.
 It’s also totally okay if you stick with building paper models and making games that way.